Fiberwise criteria for Fourier--Mukai equivalences: Introduction

-For those concerned with equivalences, this allows the study of integral transforms to be reduced to their behavior on these subcategories.
-Whether an integral transform restricts to these smaller categories is now well-understood \cite{Rizzardo:2017,Ballard:2009,Dutta/Lank/ManaliRahul:2025}.
-These results shed light to the existence of left or right adjoints to integral transforms and the conditions under which such adjoints also restrict to these subcategories.
+Consequently, questions about equivalences may be reduced to the behavior of integral transforms on these smaller subcategories.
+Whether an integral transform restricts to these smaller categories is now understood \cite{Rizzardo:2017,Ballard:2009,Dutta/Lank/ManaliRahul:2025}.
+These results shed light on the existence of left or right adjoints to integral transforms and the conditions under which such adjoints also restrict to these subcategories.

 However, the behavior of adjointness under base change is not yet fully understood.
-Our focus is on base changes induced by affine morphisms of finite tor-dimension.
-In particular, this leads us to the following, which summarizes \Cref{sec:preserve_adjoints}.
+We focus is on base changes induced by certain morphisms.
+This leads us to the following.